Marion Section

-Marion is a section of Jersey City in Hudson County, New Jersey, United States.
+Marion is a section of Jersey City in Hudson County, in the U.S. state of New Jersey.

 History

 The Marion Section was laid out in the 1870s and was developed in the early 20th century.
 The name is speculated to have come from either the old Marion Hotel or the founders of a watch company located near the city line.
 Marion Junction, an important rail junction in the 19th century is nearby.
 Originally concentrated with families of Italian ancestry, Marion was planned as a blue- collar residential community to work at Lorillard Tobacco Company, American Can Company, or nearby railroad yards.

 Description

 To the west of Journal Square and north of Holy Name Cemetery on the West Side, the Marion's two distinct neighborhoods are separated by PATH train tracks.
-It borders other districts of Riverbend, Croxton and the West Side, and is sometimes considered to include the area along the Hackensack Riverfront, Tonnele Circle, and neighborhood overlapping India Square.
+It borders other districts of Riverbend, Croxton and the West Side, and is sometimes considered to include the area along the Hackensack Riverfront, Tonnelle Circle, and neighborhood overlapping India Square.
 Marion is mostly a low-rise residential district that is home to several new housing developments, light manufacturing, restaurants, LaPointe Park and the Marion Branch Public Library.
 Broadway, U.S. Route 1/9, Sip Avenue and West Side Avenue are the main streets running through the neighborhood.
 The 1940 Marion Gardens housing project creates the western residential border for the section.

-Although the PATH train runs through the district, there is no PATH station there.
-Former mayor, Jerramiah Healy had requested that a PATH stop be built at Broadway and West Side Avenue, supplanting the nearest station at Journal Square.
-There are a growing number of condos and other housing units being built in the Marion neighborhood and city officials feel a stop on the PATH system will be necessary to unclog the city streets and lessen the commute for residents.
-Officials feel a station would help to bolster development in the neighborhood, which has fewer cultural attractions than many Jersey City neighborhoods and is without a school.
-The city entered into an agreement in 2018 that the agency would conduct a feasibility study.

 The area north of the tracks near the foot of on Newark Avenue and east of Marion Junction is surrounded by manufacturing and warehouse buildings, a few of which have received New Jersey Register of Historic Places designation.
 Some have been converted to residences or other uses, notably that of the American Can Company.
 The Middle East Center for the Arts (MECA) is an exhibition space at Mana Contemporary also housed in a former manufacturing building and that is an extension of the fine arts transportation department of Moishe's Moving Systems.
 The 1,000,000 (one million)-square foot building is also home to dance companies of Shen Wei and Karole Armitage.